hannahkim7605/rock-paper-scissors/README.md

 # Rock Paper Scissors #

-This website was created based on the rock paper and scissors tutorial by Dev Ed, but with some improvements.
+This project was created based on the rock paper and scissors tutorial by Dev Ed, but with some improvements.
 Once the player or the computer reach the maximum wins (10), the game restarts.

 ## How to install ##